 7. Be Our Guest Restaurant

 Don’t expect to find princesses and magic wands at this castle.
 Guests dining in the Beast’s castle will find suits of armor lining the halls, mysterious corridors, a dining room featuring claw marks, dark shadows, and a picture of the Prince that transforms into the Beast.
 Two additional dining areas have guests sitting in a breathtaking ball room or in the charming Gallery.
-The menu is inspired by French cuisine, with breakfast and lunch offered as a more causal counter-service meal while dinner is a prix fixe table-service affair.
+The menu is a delicious French inspired cuisine.
 Tweens and teens will love the immersive experience here!

 8. Raglan Road